 1979 Pontiac Trans Am 10th Anniversary – Sold?

-January 2020 Update – while this “Classifind” expired recently, given the seller’s past history we suspect may not actually be sold yet.
+January 2021 Update – while this “Classifind” expired recently, given the seller’s history, we suspect it may not actually be sold yet.
 For now, we’re labeling this ride “Sold?”
 However, we will keep an eye for updated listings.
 In the interim, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.

 Coming off two consecutive record years of Trans Am production made popular from the Smokey and the Bandit movie, Pontiac continued to capitalize on the car’s popularity with the launch of the limited edition Tenth Anniversary Trans Am such as the restored example originally listed in November 2020 on Craigslist in Pelham, New Hampshire with an asking price of $26,900.
 The first thing we look for on any 1979 Trans Am is the transmission its equipped with.
 Automatic versions such as this car came powered by an Oldsmobile 403 cubic inch (also 6.6 Liter) V8 while four-speed versions came powered by the more sought after Pontiac-sourced 400 cubic inch mill.
 The private seller does not talk about the engine however this is an Oldsmobile-powered Trans Am.
 Researching the Collector Car Market Review Online Tool reveals the private seller has their Trans Am priced between this guide’s #3 “Good” estimate of $18,500 and its #2 “Very Good” appraisal of $27,200.
 Similarly, the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has his Tenth Anniversary Edition priced between the #3 “Good” appraisal of $24,000 and the #2 “Excellent” estimate of $44,700.